LASIK in Korea Review: My 1-Week SMILE LASIK Journey in Seoul

 ③ English-speaking coordinator on-site

-This is a big one for me.
+This was a big one for me.
 I had a lot of questions.
 Like, a lot.
-Stuff I wouldn't even know how to ask through Google Translate.
-I needed an actual human who could accurately relay my questions to the Korean medical team — and relay the answers back in a way that actually made sense.
+Stuff I wouldn’t even know how to ask through Google Translate.
+I needed someone who could clearly communicate my questions to the medical team, and explain the answers back in a way that actually made sense.

-The English coordinator piece was what really sealed it, though.
-Millie told me the coordinators at Brighteyes aren't just translators — they actually understand what’s going on medically, which actually helped a lot during the consultation.
-That's a different level.
-When your coordinator actually understands what the doctor is saying, the consultation is so much more useful.
+Millie told me the coordinators at Bright Eye Clinic aren’t just translators — they actually know what’s going on.
+And during the consultation, that made a huge difference.
+When your coordinator really understands what the doctor is saying, everything just feels a lot clearer and more reassuring.

 Here's the breakdown:

 Millie told me booking through Creatrip gets you a 100,000 KRW cashback, so I booked through there.
-Worth noting — they also have an online consultation service where a Brighteyes coordinator will talk to you in English before you even land in Korea.
+They also have an online consultation service where a Bright Eye Clinic coordinator will talk to you in English before you even land in Korea.
 I used this to ask some of my weirder questions in advance, and it saved me a lot of anxiety.

-Stop wearing contact lenses at least 1 week before surgery — I do dailies, so this wasn't the end of the world, just slightly blurry commutes for a week
+> Stop wearing contact lenses at least 1 week before LASIK — I do dailies, so this wasn't the end of the world, just slightly blurry commutes for a week

-No alcohol the night before — I was on the flight over and was about to open a wine with dinner.
+> No alcohol the night before — I was on the flight over and was about to open some wine with dinner.
 My girlfriend shut that down fast.
 She was right.

 1. Getting there / check-in